|

 Eroticism has its basis in human

 survival.
-God gave our sexual organs their erotic potential so that primitive
+Our sexual organs have a natural, erotic potential so that primitive

 men and women would be inclined to copulate and reproduce.
-As humanity matured,
+But this natural

-God gave us His commandments to protect us from the raw desires that make
+us His commandments to protect us from the raw

-the body into a fetish, desires that cause us
+desires that make the body into a fetish, desires

-to see our reproductive organs as nothing more than the means to our own
+that cause us to see our reproductive organs as nothing more than the means

-pleasure.
-Without Gods guidance, we are led by our desires far astray
+Consequently, without God’s guidance, we are led by our desires far

 |